How-to guides/PDF/A & Archiving

 rust

-for err in report.errors() {
+for v in &report.violations {

 }